-With a subsequent change of government in 1997, and with political control swinging to the left to New Labour under Tony Blair, there were more changes made to the NC, these became statutory from 2000.
+With a subsequent change of government in 1997, and with political control swinging to the left to New Labour under Tony Blair, more changes were made to the National Curriculum, and these became statutory from 2000.
 Further alterations again were enacted in 2007, with a substantially slimmer curriculum document being produced.
 With another change of government in 2010, this time to a center-right coalition government led by David Cameron, an “expert panel” was convened to look into the National Curriculum, and make recommendations.
 The notion of political intervention can be seen clearly in the actions of the coalition government and the expert panel on assessment it convened.
-After a period of time, two members of the expert panel, Professors Andrew Pollard and Mary James, very publicly resigned from it, stating their reasons as including:
+After a period of time, two members of the expert panel, Professors Andrew Pollard and Mary James, very publicly resigned from it, stating the following among their reasons:

 We do so because we are concerned with the directions which the Department [of education] now appears to be taking.
 Some of these directions fly in the face of evidence from the UK and internationally and, in our judgement, cannot be justified educationally.
 We do not therefore believe that the review, if it continues on the course which now appears to be set, will provide the quality of education which pupils, parents, employers and other national stakeholders have a right to expect.
-(James and Pollard, 2011, para.
+(James & Pollard, 2011, para.
 2)

-Meanwhile, alongside the outward-facing expert panel, the then education minister, Michael Gove, had apparently appointed a secretive team of political (not educational) advisers, from whom he was taking far more advice than from the expert panel: “A shadow team of advisers, whose identity has not been made ‘transparent’, was advising Gove and bypassing the official panel in a move that raised concerns among the experts.”
-(Guardian Newspaper, 2012, para.
-6)
+Meanwhile, alongside the outward-facing expert panel, the then education minister, Michael Gove, had apparently appointed a secretive team of political (not educational) advisers, from whom he was taking far more advice than from the expert panel: “A shadow team of advisers, whose identity has not been made ‘transparent’, was advising Gove and bypassing the official panel in a move that raised concerns among the experts” (Guardian, 2012, para.
+6).

 The reforms went on, but a number of the expert views, like the experts themselves, were disregarded.
 A new National Curriculum was produced in 2013 for first teaching in 2014.
 In terms of assessment in music education, this contained a significant development.
 It was announced that:

-As part of our reforms to the national curriculum, the current system of ‘levels’ used to report children’s attainment and progress will be removed.
+As part of our reforms to the national curriculum, the current system of “levels” used to report children’s attainment and progress will be removed.
 It will not be replaced.

 We believe this system is complicated and difficult to understand, especially for parents.
 It also encourages teachers to focus on a pupil’s current level, rather than consider more broadly what the pupil can actually do.
-(National Archives, 2014, June 14, para.
+(National Archives, 2014, para.
 2 and 3)

-This is the situation currently appertaining in England, although with new policy announcements being made on a very regular basis, for example since 2010 there have been over 70 centrally published policy and policy-related documents (Education England, n.d.), this will doubtless have changed by the time this chapter is being read.
+This is the situation currently pertaining in England, with new policy announcements being made on a very regular basis—for example, since 2010 there have been over 70 centrally published policy and policy-related documents (Education England, n.d.), this number will doubtless have changed by the time this chapter is being read.

-In order to understand why these issues are significant for music education in England, and why they provide a useful informant for other jurisdictions, we need to consider both the nature of music education in English secondary schools, and how the assessment regime appertaining during the years of compulsory National Curriculum assessment outlined in previous paragraphs has been operationalised in schools.
+In order to understand why these issues are significant for music education in England, and why they provide a useful informant for other jurisdictions, we need to consider both the nature of music education in English secondary schools and how the assessment regime pertaining during the years of compulsory National Curriculum assessment outlined in previous paragraphs has been operationalized in schools.

 The Organization of Music in English Secondary Schools